 I realized how cool it was for that to happen at a place like Disney World.
 Disney is a place where people come from all over the world with so many different cultures and beliefs.
 People who NEED to hear the truth of Christ.
-And there we were…hundreds of us, listening to such a powerful message of Christ.
+And there we were in the midst of hundreds of people, listening to such a powerful message of Christ.
 Amazing.

 People wouldn’t stop going to Disney!!
 They would continue to come, every year, by the millions!
 And all of them would be exposed to the truth of Christ.
 Wow!
 I can’t even imagine what sort of impact that would have on our world.
-Just a vision I had. :)
+That was just a vision I had, a wonderful thought.

 We actually talked to a family who had a child with Down’s Syndrome.
-He is 6.
-His mother kept going on and on about how wonderful everyone treated her son at Disney while they were there.
+He is 6 years old.
+His mother kept talking about how wonderful everyone treated her son at Disney while they were there.
 She said they bent over backwards to make sure that her son had the very best time while he was there.
 That was so good to hear.

 Anyway, we counted down the New Year in Hollywood Studios which was awesome.
-It was great to be in a place with a ton of people from all over the world…and with so many families.
+It was great to be in a place with a ton of people from all over the world and with so many families.
 There was no drunk and disorderly conduct or anything like that.
 It was great.